Hytale Guides 9 min read

 WinterNode’s Hytale Hosting

 Pricing is $1.99 per GB of RAM - same as all our game servers.
+(For a comparison of Hytale hosts, see our best Hytale server hosting breakdown.)
 We don’t charge extra for CPU usage, NVMe storage, or any of the features that other hosts mark up.
 No tiers of quality, no throttling, no surprise fees.

 Our hardware won’t hold you back: modern AMD Ryzen processors at high clock speeds, NVMe across all nodes, no CPU throttling.
 When Hytale demands burst performance for world generation, you’ll get it.